How to lose weight by checking blood sugar

 Glycemic index meal calculator

-Check out the glycemic index calculator, to know if the carbs you eat (high, medium, or low) in glycemic index.
+Check out the glycemic index calculator, to know if the carbs you eat (high, medium, or low) are in the glycemic index.

 Studies proved that weight loss could improve insulin function to control blood sugar levels more effectively.
 Also, it was proved that insulin resistance is linked to obesity.